mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

-The reason this doesn't work is because **state is just a regular value**.
-It's **not** some magic reactive container.
+The reason this doesn't work is because **state is just a regular value** and **not** some magic reactive container.
 If you want something like that, you could return deeply reactive proxied state:

 ```ts:counter.svelte.ts
 export function createCounter(initial: number) {